ThibaultLatrille/MutationSelectionDrift/README.md

 _Molecular Biology and Evolution_, Volume 38, Issue 10, October 2021, Pages 4573–4587,\
 https://doi.org/10.1093/molbev/msab160

-**Compiled binaries and instructions for BayesCode are available at https://github.com/ThibaultLatrille/bayescode**

 ---

-This repository is meant to provide the necessary scripts and data to reproduce the figures shown in the manuscript.
+This repository is meant to provide the necessary scripts to reproduce the figures shown in the manuscript, using _BayesCode_ [v1.0](https://github.com/ThibaultLatrille/bayescode/releases/tag/v1.0).
+The underlying dataset necessary to reproduce the figures shown in the manuscript is available at [https://doi.org/10.6084/m9.figshare.13644110.v1](https://doi.org/10.6084/m9.figshare.13644110.v1).
+Please see the bash script `analyses_download.sh` to download and extract.

+If you wish to use _BayesCode_ on your own dataset to estimate long-term changes in effective population size, please see instructions for how install and run the up-to-date version of _BayesCode_ at https://github.com/ThibaultLatrille/bayescode.

+The experiments are meant to run on Linux/Unix/MacOS operating systems.
 The experiments can either run on a local computer or in a cluster configuration (slurm).

-Moreover, this repository gives the tools to produce your own experiment on your dataset, given you have at least a DNA alignment file and an associated rooted tree topology (branch lengths are not required).

-The experiments are meant to run on Linux/Unix/MacOS operating systems.
-However a docker container is provided and a WindowsOS installation (not tested by the author) should in principle work too, at your own peril.
+However a docker container is provided and a WindowsOS installation should in principle work too (not tested by the author), at your own peril.

 If problems and/or questions are encountered, feel free to [open issues](https://github.com/ThibaultLatrille/MutationSelectionDrift/issues).